 The Council has appointed Link Group as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
-Link provided the following forecasts on 20th December 2021.
+Link provided the following forecasts on 19th December 2022.
 These are forecasts for certainty rates, gilt yields plus 80 bps.
-For more details on the interest forecast and economic conditions please see appendix C.